zacharywelch/styleguides/engineering/ember.md

 For consistency and ease of discover, list your query params first in your controller.
 These should be listed above default values.

-### Do not use ObjectController or ArrayController

-ObjectController is presently deprecated, and ArrayController will be as well.
-Controllers are not going to be used in Ember 2.0, so by using `Controller`, you will make it easier to migrate to 2.0.

 ### Alias your model

 It provides a cleaner code to name your model `user` if it is a user.
 It